+61 406 432 691

 ◌ Correct the weak point first

 Not every Murrumbeena fault needs more coverage everywhere.
-In many cases, the better fix is one corrected angle, one better-mounted unit or one cleaned-up weak point in the recorder or replay path.
+In plenty of cases, the better fix is one corrected angle, one better-mounted unit or one cleaned-up weak point in the recorder or replay path.
 That is especially true on shared-driveway and rear-lane layouts where one bad view can make the whole system seem worse than it really is.

 ▣ One added view when it closes a real gap